purpletortue/ansible/README.md

 - Installs/updates aws cli
 - Installs/updates cifs-utils
 - Uninstalls/removes snapd
-- Configures rsyslog to forward logs to a host named syslog
+- Configures rsyslog to forward logs to a host named 'syslog'

+SNMP
+--
+Requires 4 variables to be set in vars/main.yml
+- Installs and configures snmpd.

 Copyright and License